Hijack-Everything/buckethunter/README.md

 ## 🌍 Contributions & Support

 Have ideas for improvements or new features?
 Contributions are welcome!
-Feel free to open an issue or submit a pull request to help make BucketHunter even better.
+Feel free to open a conversation on Discussions to help make BucketHunter even better.

 If you like the project, don’t forget to **star this repository** to show your support. ⭐